The 5 Python Skills You Need Before You Study Machine Learning

 An image of the Pandas logo.

-You've probably heard of Pandas before, so you likely know that it's a Python toolkit for doing "data wrangling" and data cleaning.
+You've probably heard of Pandas before, so you probably know that it's a Python toolkit for doing "data wrangling" and data cleaning.

-Specifically, it's a toolkit for doing data wrangling with a special data structure called a dataframe.
-Dataframes are row-and-column data structures that store data of different data types.
-You can think of them like Excel spreadsheets for Python.
+Specifically, Pandas is a toolkit for doing data wrangling with a special data structure called a dataframe.
+Dataframes store data (both strings and numerics) in a row-and-column structure.
+You can think of dataframes like Excel spreadsheets for Python.

 An image that shows how a Pandas dataframe stores data in a row-and-column structure.

-• formatting dataframes (i.e., creating or changing indexes)
+• format dataframes (i.e., creating or changing indexes)

 • and a lot more ...

-Essentially, if you have data that has rows and columns, and if the data has a mix of numbers and categories, you almost certainly need Pandas.
+Essentially, if your data has rows and columns, and if the data has a mix of numbers and categories, you probably need Pandas.

-The data analysis part is very important as well.
-Pandas is a big part of that, but it involves some other tools as well.
+Keep in mind that data analysis is very important for machine learning too.
+You'll need to use Pandas a lot for data analysis, but it involves some other tools as well.
 I'll discuss that in a moment.

 Numpy